Warning! Mind-blowing Artwork: What Happens When High School Boys Have Extra Time To Create

 Presently, there is an epidemic of over-scheduling affecting teenagers in the United States.
 The American Psychological Association found that 31 percent of teens felt overwhelmed.
 Experts at NBC News say, "the pressures of schoolwork, social life, sports or other activities — combined with a relentless media culture — mean that young people may be more tense than before."
 Unfortunately, stressed out and overworked students don't have the vibrancy to tap into their creative voice.

 At Avon Old Farms, the New England boarding school for boys, students have a structured schedule filled with rigorous academics, student clubs, community outreach events, and competitive sports.
 However, students who wish to are afforded the time to be mindful, to focus on creative ambition, or simply to explore a new medium of self-expression.
-One outlet for a student to collect himself amidst a busy schedule — all the while producing remarkable artwork — is the Afternoon Independent Project Program.
+One outlet for a student to collect himself amidst a busy schedule — all the while producing remarkable artwork — is the Advanced Independent Project Program.